TaraKeck/surfs_up/README.md

 The additional data to include in this analysis would be percipitation to determine if that will affect the surfing side of the business.
 Enclosed is daily maximum precipitation for 1 year which is a good overview and includes June and December:

 ![image](https://user-images.githubusercontent.com/85530690/128657741-d4b52a99-a365-459d-a10b-d47ef6ef2430.png)

+Lastly, one additional dataset to include would be the comaparison by weather station.
+It would be best to take a look at stations in preferred locations.
+We want to ensure that all locations are within same or similar ranges, otherwise there may be an opportunity to look at different locations or at some point expand.